gjtiquia/raylib-cmake-vscode-setup/README.md

 1. __Command Palette > CMake: Configure__
 2. Choose a compiler (eg. Clang on MacOS)
-3. Build + Play button on the bottom of the window works.
+3. Build + Play button on the status bar at bottom of the window works.
-4. Or can Build + Play with CMake extension.
+4. Or can Build + Play with CMake extension in the sidebar.